meljean-legaspi/Zigzag-Gengo-Senior-Software-Engineer/README.md

 Used Python's slicing function to reverse the input string.
 If the input string is the same with the reversed, the **is_palindrome** function returns **True**.

 ### Level 2
-An array of all possible palindromes for the input string are fetched first using the **get_palindromes** function.
+An array of all possible palindromes for the input string are generated first using the **generate_palindromes** function.
 Then, the output from the previous function is used by the **get_longest_palindrome** function.

 A single while loop is used to get the palindromes.
 We iterate through the string.
 Using the slice function, we get the substring from index 0 (pointer) to the next character (nextPointer).